6th Foreign Infantry Regiment

 6e REI - 6 REI - Foreign Legion - 1940 - Camerone - Homs - Syria - Levant

-1st Battalion, 6e REI parading on 1940 Camerone Day at Homs.
+1st Battalion 6e REI men parade on Camerone Day in Homs, 1940.

 6e REI - 6 REI - Foreign Legion - 1940 - Regimental Flag - Homs - Syria - Levant

-The 6e REI officially received its regimental flag in Homs in December 1940.
+The 6e REI received its regimental flag in December 1940.

-In early January, the Legion Levant Artillery Group (GALL) was organized in the Levant, with the men of the 6e REI.
-The unit was composed of three batteries and stationed at Baalbek.
-However, for military operations, the GALL was assigned to the 2e RAML (Artillery Regiment).
+In early January, the Legion Levant Artillery Group (GALL) was formed with the 6e REI men.
+Composed of three motorized artillery batteries equipped with 75 mm guns, the Group was stationed in Baalbek.
+For operational purposes, it was assigned to the 2e RAML (Artillery Regiment).

 • HQ Staff – Captain Jacquot